yiyansun/GeoAI/labs/lab03/labelimg.md

 If the instruction does not work, please follow the instruction on the front page of LabelImg's GitHub Repository: https://github.com/HumanSignal/labelImg .

-### 📐 3.
-Annotate "camp" Objects
+### 3. Annotate "camp" Objects

-Once LabelImg is open:
+Once LabelImg is open and running, follow these steps to label your images for training:

-1. Open the image folder (e.g., `images/train/`)
+1. **Open the image directory**
-2. Choose **YOLO** as the output format (bottom-right selector)
-3. Draw bounding boxes around homeless camps (tents, structures, etc.)
+   Click on the folder icon or use the `Open Dir` button to navigate to your training image folder (e.g., `images/train/`).

+2. **Select YOLO format**
+   In the bottom-right corner, ensure that the output format is set to **YOLO**.
+This ensures that the label files are written in the correct format expected by YOLOv8.

+3. **Begin labeling each image**
+   For each image:
+   - Use your mouse to draw a bounding box around any visible **homeless camp structure**, such as a tent, tarp, shelter, or informal enclosure.
+   - Avoid labeling unrelated items (e.g., cars, poles, people) unless they are part of the structure.
+   - Try to include the entire object within the bounding box, without excess background.

+4. **Enter the class name**
-4. Enter the class name exactly as `camp`
+   When prompted, type in the class name exactly as: `camp`.
-5. Save the annotations (LabelImg will create `.txt` files in YOLO format)
+   If it’s your first time using this name, LabelImg will register it in memory.

+5. **Save the label**
+   Click the save icon or press `Ctrl + S` to save your annotations.
+LabelImg will create a `.txt` file in the same folder structure, containing bounding box info in YOLO format.

+6. **Repeat for all training images**
+   Continue labeling the rest of your images, one by one.
+You can use the arrow keys or navigation bar to move between images efficiently.

-💡 Each saved label file will contain lines like:
+Each saved label file will contain lines like:

 ```
 15 0.543 0.674 0.225 0.310
 ```

 Where:
-- `15` is the class index for `camp`
+- `15` is the class index for `camp` (if other default classes exist, `camp` is often added as class 15)
-- Remaining values are normalized `x_center y_center width height`
+- The remaining numbers are normalized values:

-If LabelImg shows multiple class names (e.g., default classes 0–14), your `camp` class may be assigned as class `15`.

----
+  - `x_center`, `y_center`, `width`, `height`
+  - All are relative to the image dimensions, ranging from 0 to 1

+> **Tip:** Double-check that your saved `.txt` label files match your images by name (e.g., `01.jpg` ↔ `01.txt`) and are stored in the corresponding `labels/train/` or `labels/val/` folder.

 ### 4. Organize the Dataset